 Each pupil should receive instruction in use of the library.
-The topics to be covered are: (1) introduction to the library, library citizenship; (2) care of books; (3) location and arrangement of material; (4) dictionary; (5) encyclopedias; (6) use of the shelf list, or when there is one, use of the card catalog (author, title, and subject); (7) selection of books for different purposes; (8) appreciation of books and related materials through group activities such as book discussions, story hours, dramatization, record listening, etc.
+The topics to be covered are: (a) introduction to the library, library citizenship; (b) care of books; (c) location and arrangement of material; (d) dictionary; (e) encyclopedias; (f) use of the card catalog (author, title, and subject); (g) selection of books for different purposes; (h) appreciation of books and related materials through group activities such as book discussions, story hours, dramatization, record listening, etc.